Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Proposed Method

 The overall processing pipeline of the proposed single-view 3D human reconstruction framework consists of two sub-tasks: (\textbf{1}) inferring and rectifying 3D geometric information from the input 2D RGB image; and (\textbf{2}) generating a high-quality 3D human point cloud conditioned on the produced 3D geometric information, after which mesh reconstruction can be directly performed.

 As illustrated in Fig. \ref{pipeline}, our HaP begins with two parallel branches for depth and SMPL estimation, which show \textbf{complementary} characteristics in terms of inferring 3D information of human geometry.
-Specifically, depth estimation is able to capture detailed geometric patterns of the front view but requires additional efforts to recover invisible body parts; differently, the estimated SMPL provides strong human body priors and avoids non-human structures (e.g., unnatural pose, degenerate body, broken limb) but suffers from fixed-topology and over-smoothed surface details.
+Specifically, depth estimation is able to capture detailed geometric patterns of the front depth map $\mathcal{I}_\mathrm{depth}$ but requires additional efforts to recover invisible body parts; differently, the estimated SMPL $\mathcal{S}$ provides strong human body priors and avoids non-human structures (e.g., unnatural pose, degenerate body, broken limb) but suffers from fixed-topology and over-smoothed surface details.
 Thus, we are motivated to jointly exploit such two sources of 3D information.
-Particularly, we propose an optimization-based SMPL rectification module to align the initially estimated SMPL model with the depth-deduced partial 3D point cloud.
-After unifying the geometric information of depth and SMPL into a 3D point cloud, which could still be problematic due to the inevitable gap between depth and SMPL cues, we propose to utilize a conditional point diffusion model, which takes both the depth-deduced and SMPL-deduced geometric information as inputs to produce a more accurate 3D point cloud of complete human body.
-In addition, during inference, another refinement stage is explored to further enhance the quality of the resulting 3D point cloud.
-Finally, we use a classic surface reconstruction algorithm \cite{kazhdan2013screened} to directly extract a mesh representation.
+Particularly, we propose an optimization-based SMPL rectification module to align the initially estimated SMPL model $\mathcal{S}$ with the depth-inferred partial 3D point cloud $\mathcal{P}$.
+After unifying the geometric information of depth and rectified SMPL $\widehat{\mathcal{S}}$ into a 3D point cloud, which could still be problematic due to the inevitable gap between depth and SMPL cues, we use a conditional point diffusion model, which takes both the depth-inferred sparse partial point cloud $\mathcal{P}_\mathrm{sparse}$ and SMPL-inferred sparse point cloud $\widehat{\mathcal{S}}_\mathrm{sparse}$ as inputs to produce a more accurate 3D point cloud of complete human body point cloud $\mathcal{H}_\mathrm{coarse}$.
+In addition, a refinement stage is explored to further enhance the geometric quality of $\mathcal{H}_\mathrm{coarse}$ and get $\mathcal{H}_\mathrm{final}$.
+Finally, we apply a classic surface reconstruction algorithm \cite{kazhdan2013screened} to directly extract a mesh representation.